-[41]The five additional species included in this protocol are found throughout large regions of sub-Saharan Africa.
-Ceratitis (Ceratalaspis) cosyra (Walker) is a pest of many fruit hosts such as Annona muricata (soursop), Eriobotrya japonica (loquat), Mangifera indica (mango), Prunus persica (peach), and Psidium guajava (guava).
+[41] The protocol also includes C. (Ceratalaspis) cosyra (Walker), a pest of many fruit hosts such as Annona muricata (soursop), Eriobotrya japonica (loquat), Mangifera indica (mango), Prunus persica (peach), and Psidium guajava (guava).
 It is found throughout much of sub-Saharan Africa and is reported to be a cryptic species complex (Virgilio et al., 2017).

-The other four species included in the protocol for species-level identification are C. (Pterandrus) fasciventris (Bezzi), C. (Pterandrus) anonae Graham, C. (Pterandrus) rosa Karsch and C. (Pterandrus) quilicii De Meyer et al. These use a wide range and a large number of commercially grown hosts.
+The other four species included in the protocol are C. (Pterandrus) fasciventris (Bezzi), C. (Pterandrus) anonae Graham, C. (Pterandrus) rosa Karsch and C. (Pterandrus) quilicii De Meyer et al. These infest a wide range and a large number of commercially grown hosts.
 The distributions for each of these four species include multiple countries across sub-Saharan Africa; although each species has a different distribution range, these ranges can overlap (De Meyer et al., 2015; De Meyer et al., 2016).
-The four species are included in a taxonomic species complex called the “FAR complex” because of high morphological and molecular similarity (Barr and McPheron, 2006; Virgilio et al., 2008).
+These four species are included in a taxonomic species complex called the “FARQ complex” because of their high morphological and molecular similarity (Barr and McPheron, 2006; Virgilio et al., 2008; Zhang et al. 2021).

 [42]2.
 Taxonomic information